Financial-Times/dotcom-page-kit/packages/anvil-cli/README.md

 }
 ```

 The `plugins` property is used to supply the plugins that should be loaded by the anvil CLI.
 These plugins should be installed in your project as development dependencies.
-The available plugins, by convention, all have names that start with `anvil-plugin-`.
+The available plugins, by convention, all have names that start with `anvil-cli-`.

 The `settings` property is used to provide specific configuration for the individual CLI actions.
 These settings are covered below (see [actions](#actions).)